GWphua/aws-notes/README.md

 - Server racks that offers the same AWS infrastructure, services, APIs and tools to build your own applications on-premise just as in the cloud.
   - Hybrid cloud
+  - _Outpost Racks_ are pre-loaded with AWS services
 - AWS will setup and manage _Outpost Racks_ within your on-premise infrastructure and you can start leveraging AWS services on-premises
   - Low-latency access to on-premises systems
   - Local data processing
   - Data residency
   - Easier migration from on-premises to the cloud
   - Fully manages services
-- You are responsible for the physical security of your _Outpost Rack_
+- You are responsible for the physical security of your _Outpost Rack_.

 ### AWS WaveLength